M S 201 Introduction to the History and Development of Museums (Units: 3)

 M S 800 Museum Management, Law, and Ethics (Units: 3)

-Legal issues of concern to museum professionals and artists; laws governing acquisition of art objects, authentication, taxes, liability, censorship, artists' rights, copyright, museum organization, and labor relations.
-(Plus-minus letter grade only.)
+Legal issues of concern to museum professionals and artists; laws governing the acquisition of art objects, authentication, taxes, liability, censorship, artists' rights, copyright, museum organization, and labor relations.
+(Plus-minus letter grade only)

 M S 810 Museums in the Digital Age (Units: 3)